mtoyama/nba2k_coding_exercise/README.md

 7. When you are ready to merge your code, open a pull request from this page

 ### Running your script
-To run your script, you must use the `node` command from the root of the repository and point it to your main script file.
+To run your script, you must use the `ts-node` command from the root of the repository and point it to your main script file.
 E.g. on windows:

-`D:\Users\mtoyama\Documents\Coding\nba2k\nba2k_coding_exercise>node ./users/mtoyama/main.js`
+`D:\Users\mtoyama\Documents\Coding\nba2k\nba2k_coding_exercise>ts-node ./users/mtoyama/main.ts`

 ## Coding
 Your code should parse the input.csv file in the `materials` folder, calculate the Overall Rating, Badge Efficiency, and Attribute Efficiency, and output the data in a .csv matching the format of the output.csv.
 Optional: Output timing metrics to track how long your calculations took to complete, in seconds.